 About Blue Witches’ Hat Plants

 Blue witches’ hat plants, formerly found under the nomenclature of Pycnostachys urticifolia, are native to regions of South Africa where they are frequently found near wetlands and along the banks of waterways.
 In warm weather regions, this plant will begin to bloom in the fall.
-Those in growing zones outside of USDA zones 9-10, which experience frost, may be disappointed to learn that the plant cannot survive cold conditions.
+Those in growing zones outside of USDA zones 9 and 10, which experience frost, may be disappointed to learn that the plant cannot survive cold conditions.

 Its former plant name referred to its dense spiked flowerheads and nettle-like leaves.
 In the U.S., the plant is commonly known as blue witches’ hat for its cobalt blue flowers shaped like a witch hat.
 Forming a short, mounded shrub at maturity, its overall shape makes blue witches’ hat a good option for use as a background plant in the flower garden border.
 Its strong fragrance and bright, showy flowers are also known to be especially attractive to bees.